-In strategy games, the basic combat unit is usually more efficient than the larger (and cooler looking) counterparts.
+- In strategy games (as in Real Life), the basic combat unit, typically some kind of infantry, is usually more efficient than the larger (and cooler looking) counterparts.
 Tournament players will often make heavy use of rather basic units in general.
 Any type of rush depends on this trope.